Quickly Improve Your Reading Concentration, Focus, Comprehension and Speed

 The approach of presenting voice and text together, by sentence, enables most readers to read much faster than they can by using either voice or text alone.

-4. A blank line ideally separates individual sentences from each other, and each new paragraph also starts with indented text.
+4. A single hard return ideally separates individual sentences from each other.
 This greatly increases the visual organization of each paragraph.
 This approach also gives extra time to process the development of ideas in the paragraph at advanced speed, when using high-speed voice and text.
 Ideas are not presented so fast that they run over each other before they can be absorbed.
 In manual mode, there is an automatic pause at the end of each sentence for as long as the reader wants/needs to think about what he or she has just read.
 Then the student presses the forward arrow to continue, or repeats the sentence as often as necessary.

 This approach assures that all titles and sub-titles are individually focused on, and not just “run over”.
 Introductions of new direction and new subject matter are not missed.

-In addition, with both a blank line and a sound pause between sentences, no highlighting of text is needed, as the reader easily knows which sentence he or she is reading.
+In addition, with a hard return and a sound pause between sentences, each sentence is outlined as it is read.
+The reader knows exactly where he or she is in the paragraph.
+Furthermore, no highlighting of text is needed, as the reader easily knows which sentence he or she is reading.
 Eliminating highlighting is good because highlighting as it moves along can often cause one to fall asleep.

 5. Any page or section of text can be repeated as desired.
 Voice speed can be changed up or down as desired, and both brightness and contrast can be adjusted as desired for the needs of each reader.
 You can also choose between voices of different languages for texts written in different languages.